Women and Weights: The Myth Behind the Mass

 It’s that time of year where so many want to be bikini body ready for their summer in the sun.
 Army Ranger Christopher Ryan and business owner of Custombuilt Performance Fitness Nutrition sent in this article to educate our audience and start this conversation that continues to transpire daily.
+This first appeared in The Havok Journal May 24, 2019.

 After several years of coaching individuals and groups, I have come to understand what most women fear in terms of fitness.
 They don’t want to sacrifice femininity for fitness.
 They don’t want too much muscle, a deep voice and masculine facial features.
 They don’t want to look like a man!
 This is often communicated during the initial consultation with things like “I just want to tone up some” or “I don’t want to look bulky.”
 This is often followed up quickly with a statement such as “I want to get stronger.”